 Interfaith Chaplaincy Certificate Program

-For those not yet ordained and those ordained by faith groups not currently recognized by APC and/or CPSP, the CHI Seminary offers its Interfaith Studies Certificate Program, through which a student may pursue a path toward ordination as an interfaith minister.
+For those not yet ordained and those ordained by faith groups not currently recognized by APC and/or CPSP, the CHI Seminary offers its Interfaith Chaplaincy Certificate Program, through which a student may pursue a path toward ordination as an interfaith minister.
 Completion of this certificate program fulfills the academic requirements for interfaith ordination, but it does not ensure ordination.

 For more information about the Interfaith Chaplaincy Certificate Program, click here.

 Note: Those who have seminary training or other relevant life experiences may qualify to apply for waivers for those specific modules for which they can demonstrate equivalency.